MicrosoftDocs/azure-docs/articles/automation-create-runbook-from-samples.md

 This tutorial walks you through the steps to import a sample "Hello World" runbook into Azure Automation, execute the runbook, and then view its output.

->[WACOM.NOTE] For more help getting started with Automation, learn how to automate Azure operations using the PowerShell cmdlets <a href="http://blogs.technet.com/b/keithmayer/archive/2014/04/04/step-by-step-getting-started-with-windows-azure-automation.aspx">here</a>.
+>[WACOM.NOTE] To learn how to automate Azure operations using the [Azure PowerShell cmdlets](http://msdn.microsoft.com/en-us/library/jj156055.aspx) see <a href="http://azure.microsoft.com/blog/2014/08/27/azure-automation-authenticating-to-azure-using-azure-active-directory/">Azure Automation: Authenticating to Azure using Azure Active Directory</a>.

 ## Samples and utility runbooks